computationalstylistics/stylo/README.md

 R package for stylometric analyses.

-It provides a number of functions, supplemented by GUI, to perform various analyses in the field of computational stylistics, authorship attribution, etc.
+This package provides a number of functions, supplemented by a GUI, to perform various analyses in the field of computational stylistics, authorship attribution, etc.

 See: